 Scientist, Lawrence Livermore National Laboratory

 Current research emphasis is on mathematical models of economics in general, and agent-based models of wealth distributions in particular.
-My group's work has shed new light on the tendency of wealth to concentrate, and has discovered new results for upward mobility, wealth autocorrelation, and the flux of agents and wealth.
-Our mathematical description of the phenomenon of oligarchy has also shed new light on functional analysis in general and distribution theory in particular.
+The group's work has shed new light on the tendency of wealth to concentrate, and has discovered new results for upward mobility, wealth autocorrelation, and the flux of agents and wealth.
+The group's mathematical description of the phenomenon of oligarchy has also shed new light on functional analysis in general and distribution theory in particular.

 Secondary projects include new directions in lattice Boltzmann and lattice-gas models of fluid dynamics, kinetic theory, and quantum computation.